nitinkaushik3390/QA-Assignment/README.md

     - Provide the scripts for load.
     - Include documents and sample reports or screenshots from the test management tool showing the test cases and results.

 ### Directory & File details

-  Locate and navigate to the folder 'Task 2' in this repository.
+Locate and navigate to the folder 'Task 2' (URL - https://github.com/nitinkaushik3390/QA-Assignment/tree/main/Part%201/Task%202) in this repository.
 In this folder, JMeter test suite file 'User API Load Thread.jmx' is attached.
 Open this file in your JMeter tool (UI) to view & execute the Test Suite.
 The following APIs have been included as a part of this load test:

 1. GET User: No. of users - 200, Ramp up period - 10s.
 The CSV file 'testdata.csv' is used to pass the data of the concurrent users.
 2. Update User (Methos Used - PATCH): No. of users - 200, Ramp up period - 10s.
 The CSV file 'testdata1.csv' is used to pass the data of the concurrent users & their updated fields along with the respective value.

 Additional Attachments:

 1. testdata.csv - Used to pass the data of concurrent users for GET User API.
 2. testdata1.csv - used to pass the data of the concurrent users & their updated fields along with the respective value for Update User API.
 3. Summary.csv - Summary report of the executed load test.
 It captures these details - Average time taken (ms.), Min time, Max time, Std.
 Dev., Error %, Throughput,	Received KB/sec,	Sent KB/sec,	Avg.
 Bytes.
-  4. Part 1-Testcases.xlsx - In this sheet, all the executed test cases have been listed.

 # **Part 2 - Manual Testing**